driplineorg/dripline-cpp/documentation/source/configuration.rst

 In order of precedence, with items lower on the list overriding those higher on the list, the sources of authentication information are:

-    1. Application defaults.
-For dripline, the default username and password are ``guest`` and ``guest``, which match the defaults used by the RabbitMQ broker.
+  1. **Application defaults:**  For dripline, the default username and password are ``guest`` and ``guest``, which match the defaults used by the RabbitMQ broker.

-    2. Environment variables.
-By default dripline uses ``DRIPLINE_USER`` and ``DRIPLINE_PASSWORD`` to set the username and password for sending messages to the broker, respectively.
+  2. **Environment variables:**  By default dripline uses ``DRIPLINE_USER`` and ``DRIPLINE_PASSWORD`` to set the username and password for sending messages to the broker, respectively.
 The user can change the variables used at runtime.
 If the variable(s) are present, their values will be used; otherwise they will be ignored.

-    3. A user-supplied file.
-A file can be provided that contains exactly the item in question.
+  3. **A user-supplied file:**  A file can be provided that contains exactly the item in question.
 This is most often used for passwords.
 Some deployment methods use the concept of a "secrets file" that can be used to provide sensitive information like a password.
 The file should contain exactly the value desired for the particular authentication parameter (e.g. watch out for unintentional new lines at the end of a file).
   There is no default setting for this -- if the user does not supply a filename, no action is taken.

-    4. A user-supplied value.
-An authentication item can be supplied directly, overriding any other settings.
+  4. **A user-supplied value:**  An authentication item can be supplied directly, overriding any other settings.
   Be aware that this can put the value of an item into one's CLI history or otherwise expose it, which can be problematic for passwords.
 There is no default setting for this -- if the user does not supply a value, no action is taken.

 Specifying Parameters
 =====================

 The configuration process takes place in five stages:

-    1. The default parameters are used to form the primary configuration dictionary.
+  1. The **default parameters** are used to form the primary configuration dictionary.
 If a dripline mesh configuration file exists in the user's home directory (i.e. ``$HOME/.dripline_mesh.yaml``), values present in that file are merged into the hard-coded defaults.

-    2. If specified, a configuration file is parsed and merged with the stage-1 configuration.
+  2. If specified, a **configuration file** is parsed and merged with the stage-1 configuration.

-    3. Any keyword non-option arguments (i.e. ``key=value``) given on the command line are merged with the stage-2 configuration.
+  3. Any **keyword non-option arguments** (i.e. ``key=value``) given on the command line are merged with the stage-2 configuration.

-    4. Any command-line options (i.e. ``--parameter value``) are merged with the stage-3 configuration.
+  4. Any **command-line options** (i.e. ``--parameter value``) are merged with the stage-3 configuration.

-    5. If any parameters have been specified to include environment variable values, the variables are checked and the values are inserted into the parameter values.
+  5. If any parameters have been specified to **include environment variable** values, the variables are checked and the values are inserted into the parameter values.

 After stage five, the primary configuration dictionary is passed to the application.